ThorbenBeckert/Titanic_Kaggle/README.md

 # Titanic_Kaggle
- Test of self learning algorithms
+ Test of self learning algorithms for the Kaggle titanic Data-Science challenge.